Join Us!

 We note and acknowledge that people need different things to manage their mental health, and everyone should find a treatment plan that works best for them.
 However, knowledge is power, especially when it comes to managing your day-to-day experience of life.

-There are plenty of alternatives to anxiety medications, both things you can consume and habits you can form (to be discussed shortly).
-There’s a lot to be said for looking for other, natural ways to cut down your reliance on medicinal scripts by incorporating safer, less invasive methods for increasing your stress resilience.
+There are plenty of alternatives to medications intended to reduce distress and reactivity, both things you can consume and habits you can form (to be discussed shortly).
+There’s a lot to be said for looking for other, natural ways to cut down your reliance on pharmaceuticals by incorporating safer, less invasive methods for increasing your stress resilience.
 Since, you know, just exiting society and living a serene life in the woods isn’t an option for 99% of us.

 For instance, plant power is a whole movement in the holistic health industry – it’s kind of our whole thing, too.
 MTE was formulated with 13 powerful adaptogens, nootropics and superfoods that, when taken daily, can help promote a quality of life you might not have thought a simple greens powder supplement could.
 And that includes supporting healthy stress responses.